apotonick/tyrant/README.md

 end
 ```
+In this way my new password will be always `NewPassword` and I don't send any notification.

-The email notification is sent using [Pony](https://github.com/benprew/pony) gem.
+The build-in email notification is sent using [Pony](https://github.com/benprew/pony) gem.
 Replace the step or override `email_options!` to set your options and test your code:
 ```ruby
 Tyrant::Mailer.class_eval do